 The taxis are quite affordable, compared to European standard rates for Taxis.
 You can stop a taxi all around the city at all times.
 We never had any bad experiences with taxis.
 Actually, quite the opposite.
 Taxi drivers here are known for being helpful and quite knowledgeable about their city.

 You don’t get wet on a rainy day (well, we tried to find another plus here!)

 traffic is busy

 9. Exception: Ferrari

 For my 30th birthday, my friends gave me a very special present.
 Besides my surprise party, I got to drive a Ferrari for 1 hour through Barcelona.
 I’ve to admit, I am not a big fan of motorsport or cars, but this one was seriously awesome!

-I got to drive a real Ferrari with 500 on horsepower.
 When I saw the car in real-life, I got a bit nervous.
 But one staff member of the rental company will be your Co-Pilot, so no worries at all.
 He will navigate you through the city, giving you advises if you need to.

-You see, there are plenty of options.
-All of them have their pros and cons.
 It is not easy for us to make a generic recommendation.
 It always depends on your travel style, the amount of time you have and obviously your own preferences.
 So here I try a generic recommendation for the different traveler styles:

 Speed Traveler: Don’t have much time?
-Then Bus Touristic is a very convenient transportat.
+Then Bus Touristic is a very convenient transportation.
 It is safe, fast and comfortable to see all the sights.
 Start your journey from Placa Catalunya and keep your camera ready.